luiscoco/Aspire-Microservice-PostgreSQL-WithMigrationsToDatabase/README.md

 }
 ```

-## 13. Define the Database Connection String in the appsettings.json
+## 13. Define the Database Connection String in the appsettings.json (AspirePostgreSQL.ApiService)

 The connection string itself has the following components: